brianwalczak/palm_roi/README.md

 ## How It Works

-1. **Hand Detection** - Each frame is passed through MediaPipe Hands to locate the index finger MCP and pinky MCP landmarks.
+1. **Hand Detection** - Each frame is passed through MediaPipe Hands to locate the index finger MCP, pinky MCP, and (optional) wrist landmarks.
-2. **ROI Calculation** - The angle between those two landmarks is used to compute a rotation matrix to align the palm horizontally.
+2. **ROI Calculation** - The angle between the index and pinky MCP landmarks is used to compute a rotation matrix to align the palm horizontally.
 A square ROI is then defined between the landmarks with a small offset and vertical shift to center the palm area.
+3. **Orientation Detection** - The wrist landmark is transformed through the same rotation matrix and compared against the midpoint between both MCP landmarks.
+This determines whether the hand is upside down or not, allowing the ROI to be drawn in the correct direction, at any hand angle.
-3. **Guidance Overlay** - On the live feed, the ROI is drawn back (unrotated) as a green bounding box so the user can position their hand.
+4. **Guidance Overlay** - On the live feed, the ROI is drawn back (unrotated) as a green bounding box so the user can position their hand.
-4. **Capture & Validation** - When you press `s`, the frame is padded (to avoid edge clipping), rotated, and cropped.
+5. **Capture & Validation** - When you press `s`, the frame is padded (to avoid edge clipping), rotated, and cropped.
 The output is validated to ensure it isn't empty or filled with too much black area before saving.

 ## Installation